Should the Brian Williams False Reporting Scandal End His Career with NBC?

-An Investigation was Not Immediately Launched and No Independent Investigator was Assigned.
+An Investigation of Brian Williams was Not Immediately Launched and No Independent Investigator was Assigned:

 As soon as one fabrication was exposed, NBC News, as Williams’ employer, should have immediately launched an investigation giving careful consideration of the proper person to investigate the allegations and define the scope of the investigation.
 What we can confirm is that NBC News failed to even respond until the debacle hit crisis mode.
 Then, when it announced the launch of an investigation, they assigned the head of its own investigative unit at NBC News to conduct the investigation.
 This move led viewers to question the sincerity of NBC News’ late move.
 To not hire an independent investigator who has no affiliation with Williams and NBC News was a critical inexcusable mistake, especially when they were late in launching an investigation.